Visit Helena Montana is the official tourism guide to the region. Please visit their web site at: www.helenamt.com

-Believe it or not Helena is located very close to the Missouri River.
-The Missouri River which eventually empties into the Mississippi River is not more then 15 miles east of downtown.
+Believe it or not Helena is located very close to the Missouri River – the same Missouri River which eventually empties into the Mississippi River is not more then 15 miles east of downtown.
 In fact the headwaters of the Missouri River are only located about 60 miles south east of Helena.

-When you approach Helena from most directions you will cross a large valley with mountains on all sides.
-It is in valleys like these that you can see why Montana is called Big Sky Country.
+Approaching travelers will generally will cross a large valley with mountains on all sides.
+It is in valleys like these that one can see why Montana is called Big Sky Country.
 Helena is located at the base of these mountains.

-One other attraction that is located about 19 miles north west of Helena is the living ghost town Marysville .
-They call this a living ghost town because it has the appearance of a ghost town with many abandoned and decrepit buildings but there are also several restored buildings in which people are still living in.
-This is a great town for taking photographs.
-There are several old cars and homes next to brightly painted walls.
+Marysville is a living ghost town located about 19 miles north west of Helena.
+It is called a living ghost town because it has the appearance of a ghost town with many abandoned and decrepit buildings but also several restored buildings are still being lived in.
+Marysville is a picturesque town – great for photographs and selfies.
+Several old cars contrast against brightly painted walls.
 Old dogs lie in the streets soaking up the sun’s rays.
 The road to Marysville is paved for 9 miles and then turns to dirt for the next 10.
-During the winter people come skiing up here.
-There is a small ski resort just above Marysville.
-Apparently this dirt road that leads to Marysville can be a bit icy and slippery as indicated by all the white crosses that I counted lining the road.
+During the winter people come here for skiing at the small ski resort just above town.
+Apparently the dirt road leading to Marysville can be a bit icy and slippery as indicated by all the white crosses I counted lining the road.

 Cathedral of St. Helena is a Catholic church located at the junction of Lawrence and Warren Streets.
-I spent over an hour walking trying to find this church.
-From my motel room I could clearly see the gothic spires of this beautiful church but as I got closer I lost elevation and somehow couldn’t find it.
-I finally gave up and later drove to the location.
+Without checking Google Maps, I spent over an hour attempting to find this church.
+From my motel room I could clearly see the Gothic spires of this beautiful church but as I walked got closer I lost elevation and somehow couldn’t find it.
+I finally gave up and later drove here.
 This church was built in the early 1900’s and is modeled after the Votive Church in Vienna, Austria.
-Unfortunately the church closes at 4pm and I got there at 5pm so I was not able to go inside.
-I have seen pictures of the inside of this church and it is as impressive as the outside.
-The interior furnishings are made of Carrara marble and the stained glass windows were made in Munich, Germany.
+Unfortunately the church closes at 4pm; I arrived at 5pm so I was not able to go inside.
+However, I have seen pictures of the inside – it is as impressive inside as on the outside.
+The interior furnishings are made of Carrara marble while the stained glass windows were made in Munich, Germany.
 Allow at least 30 minutes.
-They are open Monday through Friday from 10am until 4pm.
-On Saturday they are open from 10am until 6:30pm.
+They are open Monday through Friday from 10am until 4pm and on Saturday from 10am until 6:30pm.
 On Sunday they are open from 7am until noon.
 Phone Number (406) 442-5825.
 Visit: www.sthelenas.org

 Last Chance Gulch Tour is a one hour tour through the past and present of Helena on the Last Chance Tour Train.
 Tours depart from the Montana Historical Society Museum (See below).
-The tours leave at 9am, 10am, 11am, 1pm, 2pm, 3pm, 4pm and 6pm.
-The price is $6.50.
+Tours leave at 9am, 10am, 11am, 1pm, 2pm, 3pm, 4pm and 6pm.
 For more information call Phone Number (406) 442-1023.
 Visit: www.lctours.com

 The State Capitol is located at 6th and Montana Streets near a residential neighborhood.
-There is a large lawn and flowers planted in the words “Montana 2015” or with whatever happens to be the current year.
-The inside of the capitol building is also quite impressive and features several very nice murals that line the dome.
-The staircase is impressive.
-I visited the capital building after 5pm and I was able to walk into the senate chambers and the other chambers.
-There are also nice murals in each of the chambers.
+During warmer months, a large lawn contains flowers arranged with the words “Montana 2020” or written in whatever happens to be the current year.
+The inside of the capitol building is also quite impressive and features several intriguing murals lining the dome.
+Equally as impressive, is the staircase.
+I visited the capital building after 5pm but was still able to walk into the senate chambers.
+The walls in each of the chambers contain additional murals.